euisungkim/LeetcodeProblemsAndSolutions/504.Base7/README.md

 # #504 Base 7

-Given an integer, return its base 7 string representation.
+Given an integer, return its base-7 string representation.

 **Example 1:**